-1. Omron Body Composition Monitor with Scale
+1. Omron Body Composition Monitor

 The Omron Body Composition Monitor with Scale features a digital screen that is easy to read from any position.
 The scale and handset are attached via a retractable cord for efficient storage.
 It is good at combining the traditional value of a scale with more accurate measures of your health.

 The 90-day memory makes it easy to plot trends in your performance to see the overall benefits, not just the daily benefits.
 The scale and handset consistently produce accurate measurements so that users can accurately measure their improvements.
 The unit is lightweight and low profile while still supporting higher body weights.

 Unlike other scales, this product provides additional ways to measure users’ health.
 Up to four different users can save profiles on the unit, allowing a family of four to improve their health together.
 It can be combined with other products to create an effective health management system.

 - Measures body fat percentage, BMI, skeletal muscle, resting metabolism, visceral fat, body age, and weight